Thank You Very Much (Margaret song)

 "Thank You Very Much" is a song by Polish singer Margaret.
 It was included on her first extended play (EP) All I Need (2013), and later also on her debut studio album Add the Blonde (2014).
 The song was written by Thomas Karlsson and Joakim Buddee, and produced by Ant Whiting.

-In May 2012, Margaret debuted "Thank You Very Much" at the 2012 TOPtrendy Festival at Sopot's Forest Opera amphitheatre, and the song was released to Polish contemporary hit radio.
-Shortly thereafter, Margaret's management decided to withdraw the song from radio stations and designed a promotional plan before re-releasing it.
+In May 2012, Margaret debuted "Thank You Very Much" at the 2012 Sopot TOPtrendy festival, and the song was released to Polish contemporary hit radio.
+Shortly thereafter, Margaret's management decided to remove the song from radio playlists and develop a promotional plan before re-releasing it.
 The song was released for digital download in Poland on 21 February 2013 along with its music video directed by Chris Piliero.
 "Thank You Very Much" was later released in various other markets.
 It charted in the top 50 in Austria, Germany and Italy.
 The song won an award as the third-best-selling digital single of 2013 in Poland by a Polish artist.

 Margaret represented Poland at the 2013 Baltic Song Contest with "Thank You Very Much", and finished in second place.
+On 25 April 2023, she released live version of the song as a single from her MTV Unplugged concert special and its accompanying live album.

 Music video

-The song's music video, in which Margaret appeared surrounded by 30 nude extras, was released on YouTube in February 2013.
-It was filmed in Los Angeles, and its direction was handled by Chris Piliero.
-Shortly after its release, the video was removed by YouTube for violating the website's policy against nudity and sexual content; it was later restored with age restrictions.
-Following this, Margaret expressed her support of the right to nudity under the slogan, "Liberty, Equality, Fraternity", and criticised YouTube for censorship.
-The video received substantial media coverage, contributing to the international success of "Thank You Very Much".
-A year after its release, it appeared on the website 9GAG, which increased its YouTube traffic to more than 500,000 views in 24 hours.
+The song's music video, which features Margaret surrounded by 30 nude extras, was released on YouTube in February 2013.
+It was filmed in Los Angeles, and Chris Piliero was enlisted as its director.
+Shortly after its release, the video was removed by YouTube for violating the site's policy against nudity and sexual content, but was later restored with age restrictions.
+Following this, Margaret expressed her support for the right to nudity under the slogan, "Liberty, Equality, Fraternity", and criticised YouTube for censorship.
+The video received substantial media coverage, which contributed to the international success of "Thank You Very Much".
+A year after its release, it was featured on the website 9GAG, which led to a surge in its YouTube traffic, resulting in a gain of more than 500,000 views within 24 hours.
 The video won the Eska Music Award for Best Video.